Passion and discipline

 “Voce di donna” (La gioconda) shows why we wish we had more.
 Every step of the scale from low Bb to high G is tested for beauty, integration, power, and malleability; none disappoints.
 Also tested is the ability to negotiate the register break smoothly while supplying strength on either side of it, and Besanzoni’s handling of low E-flat and its neighbors is a real lesson here.

 Another lesson is the way she lets the size of her voice (obviously ample) unfold gradually over the course of the piece.
 Nothing is weak or unsupported early on, but she waits for the climax to let it blossom to full forte.
-The top G is a glory, and at the very end she expands the chest voice to hall-filling fullness - but never to the point of losing her control over it.
+The top G is a glory, and at the very end she expands the chest voice to hall-filling dimensions - but never to the point of losing her control over it.
 (Notice the slight diminuendo with which she rounds off the final note: elegance without any loss of sonority or distracting change of timbre.)

 Yet another: Besanzoni can sound like the passionate, expressive Verismo-era singer she is while still maintaining all the classic virtues - no “h” sounds breaking the legato, all attacks clean and directly on pitch, smoothly drawn portamentos, no “push” in the vibrato.
 You don’t have to choose between expression and discipline.